89Q12/dev-env/README.md

 I got sick of having snowflakes installations around me all time and so I first thought how can I share my dot-files in a sensible way?
-I also know that I need the same setup everywhere at all time and synced data, so I need a way of doing that and what better way is there to have your own cloud dev-env on your own server, gotcha is that it only works offline.
+I also know that I need the same setup everywhere at all time and synced data, so I need a way of doing that and what better way is there to have your own cloud dev-env on your own server, gotcha is that it only works when you're online.
 Hence both offline(local tools) and cloud(same tools except GUI ones) envs in one solution.

 Ah!
 A dot-file repo, hmm I know ansible!